-Vitra presented the re-edited furniture by the French designer and Architect Jean Prouvé in the fire station of Zaha Hadid on the Vitra Campus in Weil am Rhein in 2011.
-Nine designs of serial production were created together with the Netherlands fashion brand G-Star.
-Some of them were so successful, that they were included in the permanent collection of Vitra – among them is the Tabouret Solvay stool.
+In 2011, Vitra presented reinterpreted pieces of furniture by French designer and architect Jean Prouvé.
+Together with the Dutch fashion brand G-Star, nine designs were produced in series.
+Some of them were so successful that they were included in the permanent collection of Vitra - including the Tabouret Solvay stool.

-Tabouret Solvay is a simple, robust stool out of massive wood, which instantly displays Prouvé’s influence: Jean Prouvé developed it according to his typical way of seeing things constructively.
-Thanks to his flat seat, the Tabouret Solvay can also be used as side table.
-The designer’s piece consists of massive oak wood, which has been treated with oil, while the steel connections make up an exciting contrast to the wood.
+Tabouret Solvay is a simple, sturdy stool made of solid wood, which you can see the design hand at first sight: Jean Prouvé designed it in his typical way according to constructive points of view.
+Thanks to its flat seat, the Tabouret Solvay can also be used as a side table.
+The designer piece is made of solid oak treated with oil, while the steel connecting element creates an exciting contrast to the wood.